-The Rolling Hills Progress Center (RHPC) mission is to provide vocational and activity services to Carroll County and surrounding area residents with developmental and intellectual disabilities, mental illness and physical disabilities.
-Our goal is to provide the opportunity for growth and development of vocational skills through remunerative employment as well as increased functioning in the areas of independent living, functional academic, social and recreational skills.
+The Rolling Hills Progress Center (RHPC) mission is to provide vocational and activity services to Carroll County and surrounding area residents with developmental and intellectual disabilities, mental illness, and physical disabilities.
+Our goal is to provide the opportunity for growth and development of vocational skills through remunerative employment, as well as increased functioning in the areas of independent living, functional academic, and social and recreational skills.

 At Rolling Hills Progress Center, adults with disabilities can find pride and satisfaction in a job well done.
 Following are a few frequently asked questions that come from our clients and their families:

 Lower Labor Costs

 Is the rising cost of labor forcing your management team to discover smarter options that help bottom-line profitability?
 Regardless of your enterprise, a more efficient allocation of labor is not only a wise strategy but a “must” to stay ahead of competition.

 Outsourcing to a trusted third-party contractor, such as Rolling Hills Progress Center, can free your management time and reduce concern about staffing routine activities.
 Do you have limited workforce capacity or deal with seasonal work variations?
 Consider spreading out your labor costs through the economies of scale that contract outsourcing offers.

 The burden of full-time employee benefits and other labor-related costs can also be lessened by outsourcing.
 Consider contracting selected products or items in your supply chain to a local area facility with the manpower and space to offer less costly labor-intensive solutions.